In most cases, you’ll have to renew your green card after 10 years. However, the process is different for conditional permanent residents.

-If you are currently filing for an adjustment of status to get your green card, leaving the country can put your application, and your visa, in jeopardy.
+If you’re currently filing for an adjustment of status to get your green card, leaving the country can put your application, and your visa, in jeopardy.

 While they’re able to live and work here, permanent residents count as citizens of other countries.
 For this reason, they cannot vote in U.S. elections.

-Working with an EB-5 Regional Center is, in most cases, safer than a direct investment in a new business enterprise.
-This article will go over the process of finding the right Regional Center for your financial situation.
+In almost all cases, working with an EB-5 Regional Center is safer than making a direct investment in a new business enterprise.

 Understanding the job creation requirement is an important part of applying for an EB-5 visa.
 In this article, we’ll go over which jobs and workers qualify under USCIS regulations.

-A wide variety of relationships, job opportunities, and other circumstances may help you obtain a green card and become a permanent resident in the United States.
+A wide variety of relationships, job opportunities, and other circumstances may help you become a permanent resident of the United States.

 While USCIS often advertises a 60 day limit for receiving your green card, in reality the process can often take several months.